caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

 **MAGs taxonomic annotation workflow**

 This workflow focuses on annotating MAGs with taxonomic information using Kraken2, a tool for taxonomic classification.
-In this tutorial we perfom taxonomic and functional annotation on dereplicated MAGs.
+In this tutorial we will perfom taxonomic and functional annotation on dereplicated MAGs.

 **MAGs classify with Kraken2**

-MAGs are classified taxonomically using Kraken2, with parameters set for confidence threshold and minimum base quality.
+MAGs are classified taxonomically using Kraken2, with parameters set for a confidence threshold and minimum base quality.

 ```shell
 qiime moshpit classify-kraken2 \